cjdipalma/gravity/mnist/README.md

 Using the Gravity compiler to build a handwritten digits recognizer from the MNIST database [http://yann.lecun.com/exdb/mnist/].
 The implementation uses Gravity as a just-in-time compiler.
-A python3 reference implementation is provided using tensorflow using exactly the same parameters.
+A python3 reference implementation is provided using tensorflow and identical model/hyper-parameters.

 ## Obtaining, Building & Running Gravity/MNIST
   1. $ git clone https://github.com/givargis/gravity